Crievewood UMC

 your love remained steadfast.

-you delivered us from captivity,
+You delivered us from captivity,

 made covenant to be our sovereign God,

-and spoke to us through your prophets.
+and spoke to us through the prophets.

 And so, with your people on earth